-And while those supplies may help ready you for what’s to come, they also pose another problem — a storage one.
+And while those supplies may help ready you for what’s to come, they also pose another problem — a home storage one.

 Where will you put those 10 packages of toilet paper or that gas-powered generator?

 Fortunately, we have you covered.
-Next time you find yourself stocking up, try these handy storage tips to keep organized:
+Next time you find yourself stocking up, try these handy home storage tips to keep organized:

-Use the space above your cabinets.
+1. Storage Solution: Use the storage space above your cabinets

-Many kitchens have at least a foot or two of space between the top of the cabinets and the ceiling — both in the kitchen and in the bathrooms.
-When you’re stocking up, these areas can be seriously valuable commodities.
+Many kitchens have at least a foot or two of space between the top of the cabinets and the ceiling — both in the kitchen and in the bathrooms – that can be used as open shelving.

 You can also use it for bulk items like multipacks of toilet paper or paper towels.
 Just make sure if you’re storing anything above cabinets near the oven or microwave that you choose items that can’t be affected by heat (like produce, for example).

-Look to the garage.
+2. Storage Solution: Look to the garage space

 If you have space, stacking boxes and flat items near a wall or in a corner is an option (just make sure they’re not blocking any pathways to and from the house).

-Here are just a few other ideas:
+Here are just a few other storage ideas:

 - Add a set of utility shelves.
-If you have pre-existing shelves installed, declutter and clear a few out to make more space.
+If you have pre-existing shelves installed, declutter and clear a few out to make more extra space.

 - Install hanging shelves or hooks from the ceiling.
 This gives you additional storage without taking up any more real estate.